MMAP/MMAP.github.io/README.md

 List of covariates included in the model.

 `--interactions <interaction terms>`
-Interactions are coded using the ‘&ast;’ delimiter.
+Interactions are coded using the \* delimiter.
 For example, AGE&ast;SEX models the interaction between the covariates AGE and SEX and AGE&ast;SEX&ast;BMI the 3-way interaction between AGE,SEX, and BMI.
 Interaction covariates do not need to be modeled as main effects nor 2- way interactions in the case of the 3-way interaction, though it is standard to include the